-Updated April 10, 2019: As the measles cases across the country continue to rise, now numbering 465 confirmed measles cases across 19 states, I was invited back on Fox & Friends to talk about the outbreak and the importance of vaccinating your children.
+On April 10, 2019 with 465 confirmed measles cases across 19 states, I was invited on Fox & Friends to talk about the outbreak and the importance of vaccinating your children.

-The state of emergency declared by Washington due to the measles outbreak has many parents understandably concerned.
-I was invited on Fox & Friends this week to weigh in on the measles outbreak.
+I was invited on Fox & Friends to weigh in on the measles outbreak after a state of emergency was declared in Washington state in February 2019.
 I talked a little bit about my past, being vaccine hesitant, and what helped me change my mind about vaccines.
 It was a great opportunity to share the message that vaccines are the safe and effective answer to prevent the unnecessary suffering we are seeing from the resurgence of a disease we once eliminated.

-We now know that there are 41 confirmed cases of the measles and another 15 suspected cases in Clark County.
-There is also one confirmed case in Seattle’s King County.
-Confirmed cases include two cases that traveled to Hawaii and another case that traveled to Bend, Oregon.
-Of these measles cases, 37 are in unimmunized individuals (with the other 4 cases being unverified).
-All but one of these cases are in children under the age of 18, with the strong majority being under the age of 10.
+As of May 2019, there were 80 confirmed cases of the measles in the state of Washington in 2019.
+Of these measles cases, 63 are in unimmunized individuals (with 11 cases being unverified).
+68 of these cases are in children under the age of 18, with the strong majority being under the age of 10.

 We’ve continued the conversation about the measles outbreak in the KidNurse Community.
 Here are some of the top questions I’ve gotten about the measles and what parents need to know to protect their children.